 Other changes to the Discussion Board include:

-- Two new buttons, Expand All and Collapse All, will let users control how much of the thread is visible at once.
+- Two new buttons, Expand All and Collapse All, let users control how much of the thread is visible at once.

-- Avatar images will appear larger.
+- Avatar images are now larger.

 - The user’s role in the course (such as “moderator” or “instructor”) can be revealed by hovering over the yellow star next to the user’s avatar.